fkretlow/libdsa/doc/list.md

 [`list.h`](./../src/list.h), [`list.c`](./../src/list.c)

 "You ain't a programmer before you've made your own linked list in C." – Well, here's mine and there's nothing special about it.
-Fast adding of elements and acces at both ends in O(1), but O(n) in the middle.
+Fast access at both ends in O(1), but O(n) in the middle.
+Once a position is given, insertion and deletion are O(1).

 ```C
 #include "list.h"